 Identify the qualities being sought and think about the skills you needed for, and gained from, your previous experiences, including those developed on your travels.
 These can be professional, technical and personal, but it is important that they are relevant and detailed in short, bullet-pointed statements.

 Generally, employers are only interested in your most recent achievements.
 If an employer reads about something you did seven years ago, they might wonder why you haven’t done anything more impressive since then.
 Your gap year might yield plenty of gold for this.
 Even if you just backpacked around, saying you complete a lengthy solo trip around another continent can easily be argued as an achievement.
+From: £1,199 / 21 Days Thailand is the ultimate destination for young travellers, and the Thai Island Hop package includes a little bit of everything.
+Backpacker experiences don't get more classic than this!

 Keep hobbies and interests short (3-4 lines).
 Any information should have a purpose, ideally showing skills relevant to the role and saying something of interest about yourself.
 Travel is obviously a good thing to put down, but why did you travel?
 To learn new skills?
 To broaden your cultural horizons?
 To make a difference in a poor community?
 Don’t just assume people will extrapolate any of these points from you just writing ‘travelling’ as a hobby.